tkshfj/MMG/progress_log/project_log.md

 # Project Log

+# 2025-08-01
+- Debug configuration-driven, modular MONAI/Ignite pipeline
+- Migrate to configuration-driven, modular MONAI/Ignite pipeline
+- Update all references to use "modular MONAI/Ignite pipeline" instead of "MCP"
+  - Locate and replace all incorrect uses of "MCP" in reports and log entries

 # 2025-07-31
 - Report: Model Context Protocol and Model Registry Refactoring
 - Report: Model Context Protocol (MCP) Integration in MONAI/Ignite Project